apache/griffin/griffin-doc/service/api-guide.md

 <h2 id = "0"></h2>

-## HTTP Response Desigin
+## HTTP Response Design
+We follow general rules to design Griffin's REST APIs.
+In the HTTP response that is sent to a client, the status code, which is a three-digit number, is accompanied by a reason phrase (also known as status text) that simply describes the meaning of the code.
+The status codes are classified by number range, with each class of codes having the same basic meaning.
+* The range 100-199 is classed as Informational.
+* 200-299 is Successful.
+* 300-399 is Redirection.
+* 400-499 is Client error.
+* 500-599 is Server error.

-### Normal Response
+### Valid Griffin Response
-The normal HTTP response is designed as follow:
+The valid HTTP response is designed as follows:

 | Action | HTTP Status | Response Body |
 | ---- | ------------------ | ------ |